74°

 Source: WBRZ

-Prosecutor Morgan Johnson said Coleman and his brother and co-defendant David Williams showed a complete disregard for life by attacking two others at the College Drive apartment complex.
-The state's theory is that the intended victims were ambushed because Coleman and Williams had had a beef with them.
+Tracy said Coleman, 18, and his brother and co-defendant David Williams, 22, showed a complete disregard for life by attacking two others at the College Drive apartment complex.
+The state's theory was that the intended victims were ambushed because Coleman and Williams had had a beef with them.

 A girl just shy of her second birthday, Ja'Tyri Brown, was caught in the crossfire and also killed.

-“Ja’Tyri should be five years old.
-She should be starting kindergarten," Johnson said.
+“Ja’Tyri should be five years old," Tracy said.

 “Reggie jumped up in response to a stimulus,” the prosecutor said.
 “Nothing they did that day justified their death.”

-Coleman was 15 when the killings occurred, and had been set for trial with Williams, 22.
+Coleman was 15 when the killings occurred and had been set for trial with Williams.
 Williams' trial was separated from Coleman's and scheduled for March.

-Jurors saw videotape evidence so gruesome that one member of the panel said she couldn't continue and was excused.
-Judge Fred Crifasi also warned spectators in the courtroom about what was on the apartment complex surveillance video so anyone wishing to avoid it could leave.
+Earlier in the trial, jurors saw videotape evidence so gruesome that one member of the panel said she couldn't continue and was excused.
+Judge Fred Crifasi also warned spectators in the courtroom about what was on the surveillance video of the apartment complex so anyone wishing to avoid it could leave.

 Crifasi granted the suppression and an abridged version of the interrogation was shown.

-During the June 2021 interrogation, Coleman said that he did not know Dunn and Thomas, saying that he told his brother “I think we should go.”
+During the June 2021 interrogation, Coleman said that he did not know Dunn and Thomas and told his brother “I think we should go.”

 Several witnesses testified Thursday that Coleman and Williams had interacted with the victims before the shooting by saying “I told you I was gonna catch you,” and “Bitch, don’t move.”